reupton/Academic-Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Violence Against Women
-- Computational Linguistics
+- Prejudice Reduction
-- Information Retrieval
+- Gender Scripts

 # Education to show in About widget
 education: